SARS-CoV-2 Serology and PCR Testing

 The World Health Organization (WHO) has published summary information for a few protocols including the United States recommended protocol (11).
-The CDC recommends using the CDC 2019-Novel Coronavirus (2019-nCoV) Real-Time RT-PCR Diagnostic Panel for primary diagnosis, which includes primers and probes for different regions of the nucleocapsid (N) gene plus an additional primer/probe set for detection of RNase P (RP) gene in control/clinical samples (12,13).
+The CDC 2019-Novel Coronavirus (2019-nCoV) Real-Time RT-PCR Diagnostic Panel for primary diagnosis includes primers and probes for different regions of the nucleocapsid (N) gene plus an additional primer/probe set for detection of RNase P (RP) gene in control/clinical samples (12,13).

 Other organizations have released their own kits.
 On February 25 2020, Promega was recognized by Co-Diagnostics, Inc. for support in manufacturing the new Logix Smart™ COVID-19 Test, which received CE mark approval and is available in Europe as an in vitro diagnostic.

 Sanger sequencing can complement other techniques for research and variant detection of SARS-CoV-2.
 From smaller-scale projects to confirmation of NGS results, Sanger sequencing is considered the gold standard and most widely used DNA sequencing method.

 This application note provides an example protocol for sequencing a region of the SARS-CoV-2 genome using the ProDye™ Terminator Sequencing System with analysis by capillary electrophoresis on the Spectrum Compact CE System.

 - Zhou, P. et al. (2020) A pneumonia outbreak associated with a new coronavirus of probable bat origin.
 Nature 579, 270-3.